Seirdy/presentation-hw/presentation.md

 ::: {.notes}
 Notice tht $\beta$ and $\gamma$ are time constants as well.
 Each of these equations has some advantages.

+-   three prereqs
+    -   random
+    -   have a trend
+    -   exhibit seasonality
 :::

 Use in InfluxDB